 alignment: The requirement that objects of a particular type be located on storage boundaries with addresses that are particular multiples of a byte address.

-argument:
+argument: See actual argument. formal parameter, parameter

 behaviour: An external appearance or action.
+See: implementation-defined behavior, locale-specific behavior, undefined behavior, unspecified behaviour

 bit: The unit of data storage in the execution environment large enough to hold an object that may have one of two values.
 It need not be possible to express the address of each individual bit of an object.